10. Execution threads

 }

-- lines 10–14: we display and modify its name
+- lines 10-14: display and modify its name

 - line 21: the thread in which the [main] method is running will be suspended for 1 second

-The screen output is as follows:
+The screen results are as follows:

 - line 1: the current thread had no name

-- line 2: it has one
+- line 2: he has one

-- lines 3-7: the display that occurs every second
+- lines 3-7: display every second

 10.2.
-Creating execution threads
+Creation of execution threads

 - by waiting for an event (Wait, Join)